Zilola-Nazarova/itransition-task3/README.md

 > [!IMPORTANT]
-> This is a task given by iTransition within the junior front-end training program.
+> This project was developed within the iTransition training program.

 <a name="readme-top"></a>